robsontenorio/marina/README.md

 ## Introduction

 Marina is a lightweight web interface for managing Docker Swarm.
-It lets you deploy stacks using `docker-compose.yaml` files and view running containers.
+It lets you deploy stacks using `docker-compose.yaml` files and view containers.

 ## Screenshots